 - Investing and managing the child’s assets.
-The appointed guardian will be responsible for deciding where the child’s liquid assets will be held and who will be responsible for overseeing their investment, whether this person is the guardian himself or a professional financial advisor.
+The appointed guardian will be responsible for deciding where the child’s liquid assets will be held and who will be responsible for overseeing their investment, whether this person is the guardian himself/herself or a professional financial adviser.
 If the child owns any real estate, then the guardian will be responsible for paying all of the bills for maintaining the property, such as taxes, mortgage and insurance.

 - Preparing and filing estate income tax returns.
 If the minor beneficiary incurs estate income tax on the income produced by the estate, the income tax returns and notices of assessment will be issued in the name of the guardian.